TABLE OF CONTENTS

 European enforcement order

-In the event of non-compliance with a decision to set maintenance obtained by agreement, in an undisputed process, the maintenance creditor may call upon Regulation (EC) No 805/2004 of 21 April 2004 which lays down a European Enforcement Order [Article 4(3)(b) of the aforementioned Regulation] in order to enforce it in another Member State of the European Union.
-It is only in Denmark that this Regulation does not apply.
+In the event of non-compliance with a maintenance agreement arising from an authentic instrument conducted before administrative authorities, or an instrument authenticated by such authorities, in a Member State not bound by the Hague Protocol of 2007, the maintenance creditor may call upon Regulation (EC) No 805/2004 of 21 April 2004 which lays down a European Enforcement Order (Article 4(3)(b) of the aforementioned Regulation and Article 68(2) of Regulation 4/2009 of 18 December 2008).

 Criminal enforcement measures

-Article 250 of the Penal Code provides for and punishes the crime of violating maintenance obligations with imprisonment of between one month and two years or a fine of up to two hundred and forty days, according to the cases laid down therein.
+Article 250 of the Criminal Code provides for and punishes the crime of violating maintenance obligations with imprisonment of between one month and two years or a fine of up to two hundred and forty days, depending on the cases laid down therein.

 Criminal proceedings require a complaint to be lodged.

-If the obligation is then fulfilled, the court may waive or set aside in full or in part the period of the sentence not served.
+If the obligation is then fulfilled, the court may waive or set aside the period of the sentence not served in full or in part.

 11 Please describe briefly any limitations on enforcement, in particular debtor protection rules and limitation or prescription periods in your enforcement system

 In principle, all the debtor's seizable property that is liable for the enforcement debt in accordance with substantive law may be subject to enforcement.
-Seizure is limited to the assets required to pay the enforcement debt, and the foreseeable enforcement costs.
+Seizure is limited to the assets required to pay the enforcement debt and foreseeable enforcement costs.

 In addition, the law lays down the limits on seizure and limitation periods of maintenance obligations mentioned below.